kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-tonndorf.md

 {{< image src="district/tonndorf-11" alt="Studio Hamburg" width="1000" caption="Studio Hamburg, they have a lot of antennas and satellite dishes on the roof." >}}

-At the _Ostender Teich_ is an outdoor pool, the gate was open and I could just go in there.
+At the _Ostender Teich_ is an outdoor pool.
 There is a small beach and an area where you can swim.

-{{< image src="district/tonndorf-12" alt="Ostender Teich" width="1000" >}}
+{{< image src="district/tonndorf-12" alt="Ostender Teich" width="1000" caption="Freibad Ostender Teich" >}}

 {{< image src="district/tonndorf-13" alt="Ostender Teich" width="1000" >}}

 {{< image src="district/tonndorf-14" alt="Ostender Teich" width="1000" >}}

 North of the _Wandse_ are 3- to 5-storey houses, some very new and extremely pretty.
-A brand new condominium is currently under construction right next to the forest.
+A brand new condominium was under construction right next to the forest.

 {{< image src="district/tonndorf-15" alt="Residental area north of the Wandse" width="1000" >}}